-- An outer garment policy is not established. - Systematic failure to replace gloves when contaminated. - Systematic failure to wear protective garments where required (processed products, after wash step in packinghouse). - Systematic non-compliance to the above and/or company policy.
+- An outer garment policy is not established. - Systematic failure to replace gloves when contaminated. - Systematic failure to wear protective garments where required (processed products, after wash step in packinghouse). - Systematic failure to wear clean outer clothing or of clothing being a potential source of contamination. - Systematic non-compliance to the above and/or company policy.

-2.20.07: Do workers remove protective outer garments e.g. smocks, aprons, sleeves and gloves when on break and before using the toilets and when going home at the end of their shift?
+5.05.07: Do workers remove protective outer garments (e.g., smocks, aprons, sleeves, and gloves) when on break, before using the toilets and when going home at the end of their shift?

-Total compliance (5 points): When worn, protective outer garments e.g. aprons, smocks, sleeves, gloves are to be removed when workers leave the work area (when they go to the restroom, break room, outside, smoking breaks, etc.).
+Total compliance (5 points): When worn, protective clothing (e.g., aprons, smocks, sleeves, and gloves) should be removed when workers leave the work area (e.g., when they go to the toilet facility, lunchroom, outside, etc.).
+Workers cannot smoke, eat, go outside the building or use the restroom while wearing these garments.
 Hairnet removal when leaving the work area is not mandated by this audit.